-The issuance of Covered Bonds is regulated by the Swedish Covered Bonds Act.
+The issuance of Covered Bonds is regulated by the Swedish Covered Bonds Act and SFSA Regulations (as defined in the section "Summary of the Swedish Covered Bond Legislation" below).

 In addition, the Swedish Supervision of Credit and Investment Institutions Act (Lag (2014:968) om särskild tillsyn över kreditinstitut och värdepappersbolag) and the Swedish Act on Capital Buffers (Lag (2014:966) om kapitalbuffertar) set forth certain requirements concerning capital adequacy, which are based on the Bank for International Settlements regulations and European Union capital requirements, including the CRD IV as amended by CRD V.